 Claudio Carvalho, Rio de Janeiro, Brazil

-According to dvd's interviews of both Tom McCarthy and Richard Jenkins, Walter's change of glasses scene - that reveals his change of feelings for Mouna - was Richard Jenkins' idea.
+According to the DVD's interviews of both Tom McCarthy and Richard Jenkins, Walter's change of glasses scene (which reveals his change of feelings for Mouna) was Richard Jenkins's idea.
 See more »

 Was this review helpful to you?